VPAC/superlinux/supercomputingwithlinux.md

 Will output current working directory according to file size.

 `split`
 Splits a file into equal-sized segments.
+The variation `csplit` breaks up the file according to context and over differing iterations.
 Example:
 `split longfile shortfile`
 Will split longfile into shortfileaa, shortfileab, shortfileac etc with each shortfilexx being 1000 lines.
+`csplit longfile '/REGEXP/' {$iterations}`
+Will split longfile into one or more files depending on the regular expression and the number of iterations requested.
+The value `{*}` is without limit.

 `tar`
 "Tape archive"; Copies and restores files from an archive medium.